pine64/website/content/blog/january_2025.md

 I would like to take the opportunity to thank everyone who contributed to this release of InfiniTime.
 It contains a lot of features and improvements that greatly improves the experience for many users!

-## PineBook Pro
+## Pinebook Pro

 {{< credits "Author: Caffeine" >}}

-The PineBook Pro is no longer in production and will therefore no longer be stocked on the PineStore.
+The Pinebook Pro is no longer in production and will therefore no longer be stocked on the PineStore.
 This is due to the switch of focus to the PineTab and the PineNote line of devices.

-There are plans to continue the PineBook series, and it will return in the future when a suitable SOC is chosen.
+There are plans to continue the Pinebook series, and it will return in the future when a suitable SOC is chosen.

 ## Community content